 This is about something that happened to me.
 But it’s not about me.
 It’s about a system.
 Years ago, I sat in a London café with a pal who is much better known than me – a man – and told him not to worry about trolls.
 I feel so sorry now.
 If you’re reading … Continued

 Tara Flynn is an Irish actress, voice artist & writer.
 She’s also a comedy improviser and columnist.
 You may have seen her in Line of Duty, Stewart Lee’s Comedy Vehicle, The Omid Djalili Show, Moone Boy, Thank God You’re Here UK or Irish Pictorial Weekly – or you may have heard her on the radio.

-She’s the author of You’re Grand: the Irishwoman’s Secret Guide to Life and Giving Out Yards: the Art of Complaint, Irish Style (Hachette Books Ireland).
+She’s the author of Rage-In: the Trolls and Tribulations of Modern Life (Mercier Press), You’re Grand: the Irishwoman’s Secret Guide to Life and Giving Out Yards: the Art of Complaint, Irish Style (Hachette Books Ireland).

 Tara is NOT the flame-haired fictional character OR the 80s porn star of the same name.
 Sorry if you were looking for either of them.

 Is this the Tara Flynn you are looking for?

 “Deserves to be a far bigger star than she already is …”